 Echoing Green Public Service Fellowships are two-year $80,000 ($40,000 per year) awards for an innovative public service project anywhere in the world.
 There are no restrictions of age, citizenship, or grade point average.
 Fellowships offer funding of $80,000 to $90,000 over two years for individuals or partnerships to start-up and build innovative, sustainable projects and organizations that will effect social change.
 Deadline: Fall.

 Lindbergh Grants Program was founded to further Charles and Anne Morrow Lindbergh's shared vision of a balance between technological advancement and environmental preservation.
 Each year grants of up to $10,580 (a symbolic amount representing the cost of the "Spirit of St. Louis") are given for projects in the following categories: agriculture; aviation/aerospace; conservation of natural resources; education (including humanities/education, the arts and intercultural communication); exploration; health; and waste minimization and management.
 Deadline: Spring.

 Peter F. Drucker Award for Non-Profit Innovation is an award for not-for-profit organizations that are already established.
 It is named after internationally known economist and oriental art expert Peter F. Drucker, formerly a professor at Claremont College.
 The first-place prize is $100,000 and two runners-up prizes of $7,500 and $5,000.
 Deadline: Summer.

-Samuel Huntington Public Service Award provides $10,000 in funding to graduating seniors for a project that encompasses any activity that furthers the public good.
+Samuel Huntington Public Service Award provides a $15,000 stipend for a one-year public service project to graduating seniors for a project that encompasses any activity that furthers the public good.
 The activity can be undertaken by the student alone or working through established charitable, religious, education, governmental, or other public service organizations.
 Deadline: Winter.